Skip to main content

 Offline Mode

-The SDK supports offline mode to ensure session robustness during connectivity disruptions.
-When a session enters offline mode, the SDK continues functioning seamlessly.
+The SDK supports offline mode to keep sessions running during connectivity issues.
+When offline, the SDK continues recording and processing seamlessly.

 • Network interruptions